s0/leaf-browser/README.md

 * A tree structure for managing your tabs.
 * No distinction between bookmarks and tabs.
 * Ability to rename tabs.
+* Ability to "pin" tabs to prevent accidentally navigating away / closing.
 * Not all tabs need to be loaded at once (they are loaded when you want them to be, and marked with a tick).
 * Ability to clour-code tabs.